 If your imported Payee is one you use often, the most recently used category will be automatically assigned.
 Something different this time?
 Just change it.
 Love the auto-categorization?
 Time to approve those transactions.

-Are the Payee, Category and Amount just how they should be on your transaction?
-Go ahead and approve it.
-Do you not want to import the transaction at all?
+Is the Payee, Category and Amount accurate on your transaction?
+Click the ℹ︎ icon and approve it.
+Or do you not want to import the transaction at all?
 Reject it.

 - Select the two transactions that should be matched.